bryanbibat/html5shootemupinanafternoon/manuscript/player.md

   },
 ~~~~~~~~

-Then we create a new function that will fire a slightly faster bullet just above the nose of player's sprite:
+Then we create a new function that will fire a bullet just above the nose of player's sprite:

 {linenos=on,starting-line-number=82,lang="js"}
 ~~~~~~~~